Nambour: History

+Whalley's, a plumbing business, opened in Nambour in 1896.
+The store was purchased in 1899 at the northern end of Currie Street by William Whaley.
+The brick building was revealed in October 2019 when it was discovered on the same street.

 The Moreton Central Sugar Mill Cane Tramway was constructed from 1897.
 It was used to transport passengers and sugar cane.
 The tramway closed at the end of 2001.
 Much of the track and signal lighting still remains.
 A section of the track can still be seen in central Nambour along the roadway of Mill, Currie and Howard Streets.

 Nambour Baptist Church opened in July 1914 on the corner of Currie Street and Mill Street (approx 26.6268°S 152.9588°E).
 On 25 August 1921 a new church was opened.
 Another new church opened on Sunday 2 November 1952 on the south-west corner of Currie and Bury Streets (26.6281°S 152.9591°E).
 Circa 1970s the site was used to construct a new library.

 A fire in 1924 destroyed many of the timber buildings along the main street.

 The Nambour branch of the Queensland Country Women's Association was founded on 1 November 1928.
 In 1931 they established their QCWA Rest Rooms in the Shire Hall.
 In September 1958 they officially opened their own building at 10 Short Street (still in use today).

+Nambour Hospital opened as Maroochy District Hospital in 1930, renamed Nambour General Hospital in 1958.
+Historical milestones for Nambour Hospital were as follows: Block 1 completed (1975), Block 2 completed (1986), dialysis unit opens (1989), Block 6 opened (1993–95), Block 7 built (1998), and Block 1 demolished (2023) for redevelopment.
+Much of Nambour Hospital's acute services relocated to Sunshine Coast University Hospital upon its opening in 2017.

 St Joseph's Primary School was opened on 2 February 1925 by the Good Samaritan Sisters.
 From 1940 to 1977 it also provided secondary schooling, an arrangement that ended when St Joseph's High School was established in 1977.

 Nambour State High School opened on 2 February 1953.

 Nambour Infants State School opened on 23 January 1961 and closed on 12 December 1980.

 In 1977 the Catholic Education Office established St Joseph's High School.
 In 1979 it moved to a new location in Burnside and in 1985 was renamed St John's College.

 The Nambour Public Library opened in 1982 and had a major refurbishment in 1998 with a minor refurbishment in 2016.

-The town was bypassed by the Bruce Highway on 16 October 1990, which now forms the locality's north-eastern boundary.
-This alleviated most of the local traffic congestion.

 Nambour Centre for Continuing Secondary Education opened on 4 February 1991.
 It was subsequently amalgamated into the Nambour State College.